opensovereigncloud/docs/docs/iaas/kubernetes/csi-driver.md

 ### Volume Publishing

-**NodePublishVolume**

-- NodePublishVolume is called when a volume needs to be mounted on a node
+- `NodePublishVolume` is called when a volume needs to be mounted on a node
 - Validates the volume capabilities and access mode
-- Creates the necessary mount point on the node
+- Create the necessary mount point on the node
 - Mounts the volume using the appropriate filesystem
-- Sets up the required permissions and mount options
+- Set up the required permissions and mount options

 ### Volume Unpublishing

-**NodeUnpublishVolume**

-- NodeUnpublishVolume is called when a volume needs to be unmounted from a node
+- `NodeUnpublishVolume` is called when a volume needs to be unmounted from a node
 - Unmounts the volume from the specified mount point
-- Cleans up any temporary files or directories
+- Clean up any temporary files or directories
 - Ensures the volume is properly detached from the node

 ## Controller Operations